Current Situation in Afghanistan

 Nearly 20 years have passed since the Taliban’s fall from power and despite much progress in restoring Afghan women’s and girls’ human rights, the security situation in Afghanistan continues to be fragile.
 The Taliban’s attack continues and at times intensified, leaving the citizens to live in fear of losing their lives.
 In some parts, especially where the Taliban has held power, Afghan citizens live without basic necessities, including sufficient food, access to education, clean water, electricity, roads and healthcare.

-Despite a strong Afghan security force, the Taliban insurgents are continuing their attacks in an effort to make a comeback.
 Since especially 2005 and now increasingly so in the last two years, deadly attacks on Afghan civilians, Afghan government security forces, relief workers, health workers, and teachers have been increasing.
 Women holding public offices, journalists, teachers, students, and health workers have been especially targeted.
 These attacks include acid attack against schoolgirls to deter them from schooling to continuing their brutal and inhumane public stoning and lashing of women.
 Despite the Taliban’s horrific attacks against civilians and the Afghan government forces and staff, the Afghan people, especially women and girls have continued to work towards a better and improved Afghanistan.

 As of 2019, approximately 9 million children attend 16,000 schools.
 During the Taliban regime, only about one million boys were in school.
 On average, girls make up 39% of students in Afghanistan; girls are about 40% of elementary students and 35% of middle and high school students.
 There are 240 higher education institutions in Afghanistan, including 36 public colleges and universities, 122 private colleges and universities, and 80 two-year teacher training institutes.
 Women make up approximately 25% of students in public and private colleges and universities and 49% of graduates of teacher training institutes.